DISPATCHES FROM EXOTIC LANDS

 RECHARGE IN SECRET GARDENS

 For a breath of fresh air take some time out to explore Marrakech’s stunning gardens.
 Our favourites are the Anima Gardens nestled in the Ouirika Valley, 27kms outside the city and designed by André Heller an award-winning multi-media artist and designer who has created unusual sculptures amidst shady paths and pavilions.
-The Marjorelle Garden – without doubt the most famous in all of the Red City – is a stunning botanical oasis named after an expatriate French artist – Jacque Majorelle – who created the riad, vividly painted in bright blue and yellow, within the grounds.
-Having fallen into disrepair the property was purchased by the fashion designer Yves Saint-Laurent in the 1980’s and now houses the Islamic Art Museum of Marrakech, the Berber Museum and the recently opened Musee Yves Saint Laurent.
+The Marjorelle Garden – without doubt, the most famous in all of the Red City – is a stunning botanical oasis named after an expatriate French artist – Jacque Majorelle – who created the riad, vividly painted in bright blue and yellow, within the grounds.
+Having fallen into disrepair the property was purchased by the fashion designer Yves Saint-Laurent in the 1980’s and now houses the Islamic Art Museum of Marrakech, the Berber Museum and the recently opened Musée Yves Saint-Laurent.

 INDULGE IN MOROCCAN FOOD